-Fig. 7: Computational results for different numbers of timesteps p_t for the two approaches applied to the river contamination model.
+Fig. 7 Computational results for different numbers of timesteps p_t for the two approaches applied to the river contamination model that a simple discretize-then-optimize approach using a finite-difference scheme for MIPDECO results in MILPs that cannot be solved in a reasonable amount of time for sufficiently fine discretizations.